SherG/cool-iron/blog/partnerships.md

 Given that loads of the newly unemployed are hanging their shingle out on LinkedIn, expect the deluge to increase.

 If you are currently using Linkedin Navigator for sales prospecting and want to continue that expenditure and activity, consider an experiment: shift your prospecting upstream to find referral partners instead of sales prospects.

+## Summary

+Now you're equipped with some immediately actionable ways to get traction for your small business -- even if you have no marketing budget.

+Don't let the reply "No" slow you down.
+When your offer is declined, it's simply information.
+Choose a disciplined approach where nothing will prevent you from reaching out to everyone on your list of potential partners.

+Successful entrepreneurs often have to plough through many dead-ends or "No"s to arrive at success.
+Will you be one of them?